ackmanlab/pySEAS/README.md

 python Signal Extraction and Segmentation

-See readme files in examples for basic usage.
+See readme files in examples for basic usage, or the [ReadTheDocs](pyseas.readthedocs.io) page to browse available function help.

 ---